davi1381/gooEditor/README.md

 ### Decoding to Images

-This example is a simplified version of the included cli to inspect sliced goo files.
+This example is a simplified version of the included example to inspect sliced goo files.
 Note that setting each pixel individually is not very fast, but it was enough for a debugging tool.

 ```rust